Choice Provisions: History

 Following the climax of the BIT.TRIP series, Gaijin Games announced that they are very interested in developing games for the Nintendo 3DS and have since obtained development kits for the handheld device.
 Their first 3DS title was released in 2011 and was revealed to be a compilation of the six BIT.TRIP games called Bit.Trip Saga.
 In February 2011, the studio also absorbed the small-time developer Robotube, founded by Jason Cirillo - Roush explained this move as an effort to branch out into "more experimental, casual games."
 After the studio was rebranded as Choice Provisions in June 2014, the Robotube subsidiary was also rebranded as "Minivisions."
 The first game released under the Minivisions label was Woah Dave!, which initially released on October 30, 2014.

 After almost a 2-year development cycle, Gaijin Games completed the hit sequel to RUNNER, Runner2 on February 26, 2013.
-Runner2 sold over 1 million units within the first year.
+It sold over 1 million units within the first year.

 In June 2014, the company announced it would be changing its name to Choice Provisions.
-The studio decided to change their name due to the arguably negative connotations of the term "gaijin" (meaning "foreigner" in Japanese).
+The studio decided to change their name due to the arguably negative connotations of the term "gaijin" ("foreigner" in Japanese).